-Semester-long team project to work with an organization to begin the process of implementing enterprise risk management.
-Student teams will interview management and conduct surveys to identify risks the organization faces as it executes its strategy, develop metrics for assessing risks and work with the organization to use those metrics to determine the top priority risks, and develop key risk indicators to track the most significant risks.
+Participate in a semester-long team project with real organizations and begin the process of implementing enterprise risk management.
+Student teams will interview management and conduct surveys to identify organizational risks.
+By developing metrics and indicators, students will be able to assess risks, determine the top priority risks, and track the most significant risks.
 A faculty member will provide close supervision of the project team.

 MBA 521: Advanced Corporate Finance (3 hrs) *A

 This course extends the discussion on the corporate financial management decision-making process and is a continuation of the MBA 520 section.
 Content includes:

 - An overview of financial management;

 - Risk management and derivatives;